dwshadle/florence-price-catalog/_pages/about.md

 A second phase of the project began in February 2023 with the addition of Cheston Humphries (University of Vienna) as an incipit designer.
 The first batch of incipits Humphries designed include those for *Five Folksongs in Counterpoint*, *Negro Folksongs in Counterpoint*, Symphony No. 4 in D Minor, the String Quartet in A Minor, and the orchestral tone poems.
 Between the catalog's launch and the release of this batch, the Verovio web app introduced a playback feature.

-The catalog introduced copyright information for several entries in May 2024, thanks to the efforts of undergraduate research assistant Aileen Lorge (Vanderbilt University).
+The catalog began introducing copyright information and source texts for song lyrics in May 2024, thanks to the efforts of undergraduate research assistant Aileen Lorge (Vanderbilt University).

 ## Acknowledgments